jorritfolmer/puppet-splunk/README.md

 Project homepage is at [https://github.com/jorritfolmer/puppet-splunk](https://github.com/jorritfolmer/puppet-splunk)

-## Principles

-Development of this module is done with the following principles in mind:

-1. **Technical Management** Puppet is used to configure the technical infrastructure of a Splunk deployment.
-It tries to keep away from Splunk functional administration as much as possible.
-For example, deploying Splunk apps to forwarders is best left to Splunk's multi-platform deployment server.
-2. **Power to the Splunkers.** A Splunk installation used for security monitoring should typically not be administered by the same IT or IT-infra teams it's supposed to be monitoring.
-This Puppet module should smooth the path towards implementing segregation of duties between administrators and watch(wo)men (ISO 27002 12.4.3 or BIR 10.10.3).
-3. **Supports any topology.** Single server?
-Redundant multisite clustering?
-Heavy forwarder in a DMZ?
-4. **Secure by default**.
-  - Splunk runs as user splunk instead of root.
-  - No services are listening by default except the bare minimum (8089/tcp)
-  - TLSv1.1 and TLSv1.2 are enabled by default
-  - Perfect Forward Secrecy (PFS) using Elliptic curve Diffie-Hellman (ECDH)
-  - Ciphers are set to [modern compatibility](https://wiki.mozilla.org/Security/Server_Side_TLS)
-  - Admin password can be set using its SHA512 hash in the Puppet manifests instead of plain-text.

 ## Prerequisites

 1. A Puppet master
-2. A repository server with splunk and splunkforwarder packages.
+2. A repository with splunk and splunkforwarder packages.
 See "Setting up a Splunk repository" if you need help setting it up for Red Hat, Debian or Windows environments

+## Installation

+1. SSH to your Puppet master
+2. `puppet module install jorritfolmer-splunk`
+3. Create your Splunk topology, see below for examples.

 ## Quick-start